 Close Arduino and re-install the latest version of pfod_lp_nrf52 support by following the Install the pfod_lp_nrf52 hardware support directions.
 The latest pfod_lp_nrf52 includes Select SKYLAB SKB369 Nano2 replacement board.
-Select that as the board and you can then program it with the Revision 2 of lp_BLE_TempHumidity, lp_BLE_TempHumidity_R2.zip, as described in Part 2.
+Select that as the board and you can then program it with the Revision 3 of lp_BLE_TempHumidity, lp_BLE_TempHumidity_R3.zip, as described in Part 2.

 If the programming fails.
 Close all the Arduino windows, remove the USB cables, restart Arduino and plug the programmer USB cable back in and plug the nRF52 module's USB supply back in and try again.

 Then connect via pfodApp to display the current and historical temperature and humidity, plotted against date and time.
-Once you have displayed the historical plot, the readings are saved to the log file on your mobile and also available in the raw data screen.
+Once you have displayed the historical plot, the readings, with millisecond timestamps, are saved to the log file on your mobile and also available in the raw data screen.

 To support a new nRF52 board you need to a) add a new directory under variants directory with the board files and b) edit the boards.txt file to add the new board to Arduino.